 While snacking on this delicious fruit, you may notice your cat staring at you pleadingly and wonder whether it’s safe to give your feline a taste.
 But can cats eat oranges?
 Are these juicy fruits safe for your feline friend?

 The short answer is no, oranges are unfortunately not safe for cats.
-Oranges contain high amounts of sugar, which is not ideal for your furry friend, and they are actually toxic to cats, like many other citrus fruits.
+Oranges contain sugar, which is not ideal for your furry friend, but also a lot of citric acid and other ingredients that are actually toxic to cats, like many other citrus fruits.

 Let’s dig a little deeper into what you need to know about feeding oranges to your cats.

 Why shouldn’t cats eat oranges?

 While oranges contain vitamin C, which is wonderful for humans, cats synthesize their own vitamin C and do not need to get it from their diet, except in rare circumstances.
 Oranges contain sugar, which cats should avoid, as it can swiftly cause health issues for them.